SpacehuhnTech/WiFiDuck/README.md

 **Note:** It can take a minute until the device is ready.
 After the initial flashing, the ESP8266 has to format its memory.

-If you connected a RGB LED:
+If you connected the RGB LED:
 * Blue LED = Connection working
 * Green LED = Device ready